Tunasha/PressureSensorLib/README.md

 ###   Installation
 - 1.Clone this repository into your project's library folder: git clone https://github.com/yourusername/PressureSensor.git
-- 2.Include the header file in your C++ project:
+- 2.Include the header file in your Arduino code **#include "PressureSensor.h"**
-  **#include "PressureSensor.h"**

 ###   Hardware Setup